Get a travel insurance quote

-If you're paying with an American Express card, the CVC code is the 4 digit number on the front of the card.
-If you are paying with Switch, Maestro or Solo card, you may also need to enter the issue number that appears on the front of the card.
+If you’re paying with an American Express card, the CVC code is the 4 digit number on the front of the card.

 Once you have purchased your travel insurance, subject to the condition detailed in the note below, you are entitled to a 14 day cooling-off period.
 If you contact us within this cooling-off period, you are entitled to a full refund of your travel insurance policy, provided you have not travelled or made any claims on the policy.
 To cancel your travel insurance and claim your refund, you will need to contact us in writing or by email.

 Please note: If you have a single trip policy that ends within 31 days of the date you purchased your policy, the cooling-off period does not apply and we will not be able to offer you a refund.

 To cancel by email, send your request to firstname.lastname@example.org.

 To cancel by post, send a letter to:

 Insure & Go Insurance Services Ltd

 Please note that due to the Coronavirus pandemic, we are currently unable to access any post sent to us.

 We can deliver your policy by post and by email.
 We can also send you your policy details in a text message to your mobile phone.
 Please be aware that the posted documents can take 5 to 10 working days to arrive.
 The emailed documents can take up to 5 minutes to arrive in your inbox.

 When does the cover begin and end on my policy?